by Ollie Stewart

 At Opal, we’ve been fortunate to work with some of the most exceptional marketing and communication teams in the world.
 By implementing best practices and capabilities, many have developed useful systems enabling them to get it right time after time.
 Quick-strike marketing (a form of rapid response communication in which brands create content on the fly in response to real-world events or circumstances) is in every effective marketer’s playbook — especially since the events of 2020 have tested nearly every team’s crisis communications process.

-Successful marketing teams know they need a solid strategy around strategic, first-and-second tiered campaigns (e.g. new product launches) and perhaps even for evergreen communications.
+Successful marketing teams know they need a solid strategy around strategic, first- and second-tiered campaigns (e.g. new product launches) and perhaps even for evergreen communications.
 But what happens when market forces pressure your team to produce high quality, quick-strike content at an accelerated pace?
-If you’re not working in a marketing calendar keeping your team in lock step, it is nearly impossible to ensure messaging stays on brand with the real-time context to avoid disaster.
+If you’re not planning in a platform that keeps your team in lock-step, it is nearly impossible to ensure messaging stays on brand with the real-time context to avoid disaster.

-Teams who work together in a marketing calendar purpose-built for alignment and efficiency are prepared to respond quickly and confidently with effective quick-strike marketing, ensuring every stakeholder can easily weigh in and approve, so that the team can respond in-market fast — without skipping a beat.
+Teams who work in a platform purpose-built for alignment and efficiency are prepared for effective quick-strike marketing.
+Ensuring every stakeholder can easily weigh in and approve means the team can respond quickly in-market.

 But what happens when your team doesn’t have the visibility and alignment required to move fast and be effective?
 Well, there are three likely scenarios:

 - Your messaging and content is created in a dangerous echo chamber that may not resonate with your intended audience.

 - The customer experience is inconsistent and out of sync with what came before or will come next.

 - Key business partners are caught off-guard and left out of the approval process, which erodes confidence and team alignment.